TheMMC/In-Place_Upgrade_Helper/README.md

 This is work in progress.
 This tool does NOT activate Windows, all keys are publically available OEM-GLVK-keys.
 This tool is german only at this point.
 Translation is ongoing.
-A Github-describtion with pictures and more information will follow after that.
+A Github-description with pictures and more information will follow after that.